-Our audit committee is currently, and was during fiscal 2018, composed of Prof. Holthausen, Mr. Whitman and Ms. Hawthorne.
-Our audit committee provides the opportunity for direct contact between the members of our board of directors and our independent registered public accountants, which report directly to the committee assists our board of directors in overseeing the integrity of our financial statements; our compliance with legal and regulatory requirements; and our independent registered public accountants 'qualifications, independence and performance.
+During fiscal 2020, our audit committee was composed of Prof. Holthausen, Mr. Whitman, Mr. Booth and Ms. Hawthorne.
+Mr. Whitman served on the audit committee until his term on the board expired on July 8, 2020 and Mr. Booth was appointed to the committee on March 30, 2020.
+Our audit committee provides the opportunity for direct contact between the members of our board of directors and our independent registered public accountants, which report directly to the committee.
+The committee assists our board of directors in overseeing the integrity of our financial statements; our compliance with legal and regulatory requirements; and our independent registered public accountants' qualifications, independence and performance.
 The committee is directly responsible for appointing, determining the compensation of, evaluating and, when necessary, terminating our independent registered public accountants.
 The committee is also responsible for reviewing and assessing the adequacy of the charter by which it is governed on an annual basis.
 Our audit committee has adopted procedures for the treatment of complaints regarding accounting, internal accounting controls or auditing matters, including procedures for the confidential and anonymous submission by our directors, officers, employees and outside consultants of concerns regarding questionable accounting, internal accounting controls or auditing matters.
 Our audit committee is also responsible for reviewing and, if appropriate, approving related-party transactions.
-Our board of directors has determined that Prof. Holthausen and Ms. Hawthorne are audit committee financial experts under the rules of the Sadag Stock Market.
-Our audit committee are independent the rules of the Nasdag Stock Market.
-Our audit committee are independent the rules of the Nasdag Stock Market.
-Our audit committee ment 11 times, and acted by written consent once, during fiscal 2018.
+Our board of directors has determined that Prof. Holthausen, Ms. Hawthorne and Mr. Booth are audit committee financial experts under the rules of the Securities and Exchange Commission, and that all of the members of our audit committee are independent under the rules of the Nasdaq Stock Market.
+Our audit committee met nine times, and acted by written consent three times, during fiscal 2020.